Positive relationships

 • How might signs of child neglect show up on the day-to-day at your Early Years setting?
 In this article, we’ll explore how we can sharpen our awareness of neglect in the Early Years.

 • Neglect can take many forms, and children can express these in lots of different ways.
-We’ll go through the most common causes and symptoms you should look out for.
+We’ll go through the most common signs of neglect, causes and symptoms you should look out for.

 • This article is the first of a four-part series on safeguarding, written by Rachel Buckler.
 Stay tuned for part two, which will address emotional abuse.